 There are several families of security and compliance tools to address different aspects of the SDLC.
 This includes: Static Code Analysis (SAST), Software Composition Analysis (SCA), and different approaches for testing the code for vulnerabilities (DAST and IAST).
 In addition there are tools that are aimed to monitor and protect your binaries in production environments against attacks that exploit your code or your environment vulnerabilities.
 Ideally teams should aim to adopt all of these areas for complete SDLC security.

 Static Application Security Testing (SAST) tools can help you in identifying vulnerabilities in your own proprietary developed code.
 Developers should be aware of and use SAST tools as an automated part of their development process.
 This will help to detect and remediate potential vulnerabilities early on in the DevOps cycle.
-There are many examples of static analysis tools, including SonarQube and Veracode.

 Software Composition Analysis (SCA) encompasses managing and monitoring license compliance and security vulnerabilities in the open source components your code depends on.
 Knowing what OSS components are being used and what their dependencies are of primary concern.
 After identifying the open source components, SCA tools such as JFrog Xray, will provide information on licenses and whether there are any known security vulnerabilities associated with these components.
 Advanced SCA tools offer policy enforcement capabilities, preventing the download of binaries, failing builds, and notifying other systems.

 Dynamic and Interactive Application Security Testing (DAST and IAST) tools test the running application’s exposed interfaces, looking for vulnerabilities and flaws.
 While DAST looks at the application as a black box, IAST uses instrumentation that combines dynamic application security testing (DAST) and static analysis security testing (SAST) techniques to increase the accuracy of application security testing.